-They are facilitated by people who have specialised knowledge, often through first-hand experience of conflict, and offer real-world advice about how to find practical support and resources in Australia.
+The workshops are facilitated by people who have specialised knowledge, often through first-hand experience of conflict, and offer real-world advice on how to find practical support and resources in Australia.

-Over 90 participants including refugees, migrants, students and members of the wider community who are committed to human rights promotion have attended the HCH workshop since they commenced in 2009.
+Over 90 participants, including refugees, migrants, students and members of the wider community who are committed to human rights promotion, have attended Diaspora Action Australia workshops since they commenced in 2009.
 The participants came from more than 20 organisations representing communities from Africa, Asia and the Pacific.
-HCH is committed to making the workshops as accessible as possible, by offering them on weekends and evenings, free of charge.
+Diaspora Action Australia is committed to making the workshops as accessible as possible, by offering them on weekends and evenings, free of charge.

-In 2012 a new workshop program will be offered, for information on the workshops and dates please see our training page
+In 2014 a new workshop program will be offered.
+For information on the workshops and dates, see the Training page.

 [A voter celebrates at the South Sudan referendum polling centre in West Footscray, Victoria.]

-From November 2010 to January 2011, HCH and the Sudanese Lost Boys Association of Australia (SLBAA) formed a partnership that raised community awareness about the voting process for the South Sudan referendum and helped South Sudanese Australian voters get to polling centres.
+From November 2010 to January 2011, Diaspora Action Australia and the Sudanese Lost Boys Association of Australia (SLBAA) formed a partnership that raised community awareness about the voting process for the South Sudan referendum and helped South Sudanese Australian voters get to polling centres.
 This historic referendum led to the formation of the new Republic of South Sudan in July 2011.